 Just-In-Time Debugging Errors

-This topic provides help for error messages that can occur when are trying to do Just-In-Time debugging.
+The following error messages can occur when you are trying to do Just-In-Time debugging.

 This message indicates that an attempt to do Just-In-Time debugging failed because the user does not have proper access permissions.
-The error message includes the name of the user who lacks the necessary permissions.
+You must have Administrator privileges on the machine where ASP.NET runs to debug ASP.NET, unless the ASP.NET worker process is running under the account you are debugging from.

 This error occurs if you attempt to do Just-In-Time debugging on a machine where there is no user logged onto the console.
 As a result, there is no session in which to display the Just-In-Time debugging dialog box.